ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-container/cca-container.md

 You will be prompted to log in to buildroot.
 Enter `root` as both the username and password.

-You have successfully booted four worlds (Root, Secure, Non-secure and Realm) on the FVP at this point.
-Trusted Firmware-A is running in root, Realm Management Monitor (RMM) in Realm, host Linux in Non-secure and Hafnium in Secure.
+You have successfully booted four worlds (Root, Secure, Non-secure and Realm) on the FVP at this point:

+* Trusted Firmware-A is running in Root.
+* Realm Management Monitor (RMM) in Realm.
+* Host Linux in Non-secure.
+* Hafnium in Secure.

 ## Create a virtual guest in a Realm